dianna-ai/dianna/README.md

 python3 -m pip install git+https://github.com/dianna-ai/dianna.git
 ```

+If you get an error related to OpenMP when importing dianna, have a look at [this issue](https://github.com/dianna-ai/dianna/issues/376) for possible workarounds.

 ### Pre-requisites only for Macbook Pro with M1 Pro chip users

 - To install TensorFlow you can follow this [tutorial](https://betterdatascience.com/install-tensorflow-2-7-on-macbook-pro-m1-pro/).